VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 == Changelog ==

+= 2.2.3 =

+- Fix: jQuery bug broke threads on certain servers.
+I would recommend updating to this hot fix.

 = 2.2.2 =

 - Add: Slider to control CPU throttle on the VY256 miner.
 Should have added it years ago.